hernanmd/falsehoods_smalltalk/README.md

 # General Myths

   - Smalltalk is obsolete.
+  - Smalltalk is a programming language.
   - It doesn't work for real-world development.
   - All Smalltalk flavors are image-based.
-  - Image cannot be bootstrapped.
+  - A Smalltalk Image cannot be bootstrapped.
   - All Smalltalks includes UI classes.
   - All implementations uses green threads.
   - Smalltalk is not used in Big Data Science.
   - You cannot use Smalltalk from command line.
-  - Few libraries in the ecosystem.
+  - There are few libraries in the ecosystem.
   - Most implementations do not support Full Closures.
   - Most implementations do not support executable generation.
   - There are no implementations supporting native widgets.